PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 orchestration, source-line replacement, changed-flag handling, and the explicit short-circuit boundaries required by the extracted policy decisions.

-The next adjacent raw lowerer area is the Split/Conv/Concat trio:
+The adjacent Split/Conv/Concat trio has now been characterized together, and the smallest all-output root has been extracted.
+Two raw helpers remain:
 `_optimize_transpose_relu_split_conv_relu_concat_posttranspose_to_nhwc_chains`
-(about 340 lines), `_optimize_transpose_relu_split_all_outputs_to_nhwc_chains`
-(about 182 lines), and `_optimize_split_conv_concat_transpose_bridge_to_single_post_nchw` (about 287
+(about 340 lines) and `_optimize_split_conv_concat_transpose_bridge_to_single_post_nchw` (about 287
 lines).
-Their overlap with the existing indexed Split roots, active production match counts, phase ordering, branch closure, Conv layout, axis constants, and public/local adapter ownership have not yet been characterized together.
+Both had zero production matches in the five short representatives.
+Their phase order and semantic exclusivity are recorded, but their Conv layout, axis/Concat updates, branch closure, and public/local adapter ownership still need separate immutable-plan implementations.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier